sebastianspross/k8s101/README.md

 ````powershell
 az account list --refresh
 ````
-Set the context of the needed subscroption.
+Set the context of the needed subscription.
 You can either use the name or ID.
 ```powershell
 az account set --subscription <SUBSCRIPTION>
 ```
 # Create an AKS Cluster
 Create a resource group and the AKS cluster.
-Another resource group will automaticcally be built during the create process.
-In the second resource group you will finde the infrastructure like virtual machines.
+Another resource group will automatically be built during the create process.
+In the second resource group you will find the infrastructure like virtual machines.
 ```powershell
 az group create --name <RESOURCEGROUP> --location <LOCATION>
 ```